compare

 A.

-An MBA is suitable for a wide range of individuals, including business professionals seeking career advancement, career changers, entrepreneurs, those interested in networking, and anyone looking to enhance their business knowledge and leadership skills.
+An MBA is suitable for a wide range of individuals, including business professionals seeking career advancement, career changers and entrepreneurs.
+It’s also suitable for those interested in networking, and anyone looking to enhance their business knowledge and leadership skills.

 A.